LAST UPDATED: 10th April 2022

 Cost/subscription options: The Pro version is either $299 outright or $19.99 a month (USD).
 There’s also a cheaper ‘single controller license’ for home use only which could cost as little as $49, although it’s only available with certain controllers.
 Visit their website here for more information.

-Rounding off the top 4, we have TRAKTOR PRO from Native Instruments.
+At No.4, we have Traktor Pro from Native Instruments.
 It’s most notably a popular choice among DJ/producers that specialize in electronic genres such as house & techno.

 Whilst some say that Traktor Pro software isn’t the market leader it once was, it’s still the preferred choice with a lot of performance DJs due to its live remixing capabilities; specifically referring to popular features such as their ‘remix decks’ and ‘stems’ (stems allow you to remove or isolate components of a track), and of course the high-quality range of FX the software has to offer.